 Input parameters: d = 49152.
 Bottleneck "latent" parameters: k = 1024.
-The best autoencoders do not work as well as supervised methods for feature extraction, but they require less labeled data.
-Recent progress on self-supervised learning gets closer to supervised feature learning.
-Might discuss a bit later.
+The best autoencoders do not work as well as supervised methods for feature extraction, but they require no labeled data.1

 There are a lot of cool applications of autoencoders beyond feature learning!